jaimecgomezz/persistence/README.md

 end
 ```

-We decide to ignore the `transformer.one` part since it wasn't important up until that moment, but now is time to take a look at it:
+We decided to ignore the `transformer.one` part since it wasn't important up until that moment, but now is time to take a look at it:

-The Transformer is responsible for consuming the Operation results and returning them in the format, recipient or whatever form the Client expects them.
-They expose only 2 methods, `#one` and `#many`, each intended to be used when a single result or a list of multiple results is expected, respectively.
+The Transformer is responsible for consuming the Operation results and returning them in the format, recipient or whatever form the Client expects them to be.
+They expose only 2 methods, `#one` and `#many`, each intended to be used when a single result or a list of multiple results are expected, respectively.

 For example, [Active Record](https://guides.rubyonrails.org/active_record_basics.html) automatically transforms the Storage results into [Models](https://guides.rubyonrails.org/active_record_basics.html#creating-active-record-models), so instead of receiving plain hashes when querying the Storage, you get class instances.